What is Vertical Gardening?

 Vertical gardening, living walls, and hanging gardens seem up-and-coming, and yet there are written accounts of hanging gardens in Babylon dating back to approximately 605 B.C.E.

-To learn more about planting heirlooms and saving seeds, check out these resources at the Lenhardt Library.
+To learn more about planting heirlooms and saving seeds, check out these resources.

 Gardening Vertically; 24 Ideas for Creating Your Own Green Walls